-Recently we talked at length on our podcast Animal Talk, Naturally! about dental care for your pets (reference the show Smiling Faces on our Past Programs page).
+Recently we talked at length on our podcast about dental care for your pets.
 Many of you may wonder why this would be so important.
 We always tell people that if you keep the teeth and gums healthy, the intestinal tract healthy and the spine healthy, your pet will most likely BE healthy AND thriving!

 Just like us humans our pets can and do get periodontal disease.
 It is actually quite common these days in fact and we attribute this to several factors: